Here you can learn more about the housing process for the upcoming semester/academic year.

 The information in the following sections will further describe facets of the Housing Selection Process.

-The self-selection process at St. John's University allows students to choose their immediate roommates within a bedroom.
+The self-selection process at St. John's University allows students to choose their immediate roommates within a bedroom space.
 Students are not eligible to choose and place students to fill all of the bedrooms in an apartment or suite.

 For example: students can pair together as roommates in the housing portal.
 This allows the student with the earliest appointment time to log into the portal, select a bedroom with the appropriate number of vacant beds, and then pull their approved roommates (with a later appointment time) into the bedroom space.

 Students can only fill one bedroom at a time.
 Students are not able to place students into other rooms within a suite or apartment.
-Please review the Housing Selection Tutorial (PDF) for a screen by screen review of this process.
 You can also view these video tutorials:

 If a student has no roommate preference or fails to use their appointment, the Office of Residence Life will assign roommates.
 Sometimes a student may have enough credits to move them into the next class year.
 Please note that students can only select roommates from the same class year.
 Please contact the Office of Residence Life if your surplus credits have advanced you into the next class year and we will adjust your account.

 To learn more visit the University's Room and Board webpage and the Dining Services webpage for more details about pricing and meal plans features.

 Please note, residential students are not eligible to enroll in a block or commuter meal plan.